 Once you have a group created, a Stack can then be enabled within the Properties Inspector and the orientation will be automatically determined.
 This will now let you shift the various layers around within your group and as you do, all others move out of the way as you would expect.
 The spacing between elements can also be adjusted, either directly on canvas or back within the Properties Inspector.

 Stacks can also be nested within Stacks.
 Each row of content contains a look at the individual features and the group we just created.
 Enabling another Stack will define it as horizontal this time, so if we need to swap the positions, it’s as simple as dragging.

 As a quick pro tip, the orientation of a Stack can be changed at any time.
 If you’re modifying this design for mobile, switching your Stack from horizontal to vertical will automatically rearrange all layers within it.

 And that, my friends, is how your layers and groups can be rearranged in your designs.
 Thanks for watching, everyone!
-Be sure to subscribe for more tips & tricks, keep tweeting me your questions, and I’ll see you all next time.
+Make sure that you subscribe for more tips & tricks, keep tweeting me your questions and I’ll see you all next time.